Built Environment

 Module Overview

-Studying part-time, you’ll build on your existing construction knowledge and skills in the construction sector.
-You’ll also develop commercial awareness, communication, leadership and project management skills through working on live project case studies.
+Studying part-time, you’ll build on your existing construction knowledge and skills in the construction sector, including how the built environment works, exploring construction, planning, law technology while developing essential academic, digital and professional skills for your future career.
 Further study can top up your HNC to an honours degree.

 Course Highlights